whiffee/Outline_of_Differential_Equations/README.md

 Chapter21 The Laplace Transform
 Chapter22 Inverse Laplace Transform
 Chapter23 Convolution and the Unit Step Function
-Chapter24 Solns of Linear ODEs by Laplace Transforms
+Chapter24 Solutions of Linear ODEs by Laplace Transforms